 Office Operating Procedures

-Our offices in Gainesville, Lake City, Live Oak, Starke and Trenton remain open with limited staff capacity.
+Currently, our offices in Gainesville, Lake City, Live Oak, Starke and Trenton remain open with limited staff capacity.
+We are working to increase staff capacity by July 15, 2021.
 If you need to visit one of our office locations for any reason, please first call the service center to ensure staff availability and verify hours of operation.
 Click here for the phone numbers of each PSF office location.

-UPDATE: Our Plan to Return to the Office Beginning July 7, 2020, PSF is taking the following necessary precautions for individuals and staff members coming into any of our service sites (including our network of Resource Centers):
+UPDATE: Our Plan to Return to the Office Beginning July 15, 2021, PSF is taking the following necessary precautions for individuals and staff members coming into any of our service sites:

 - Everyone entering a PSF office must sign in and out – both staff and visitors.
 Visitors must also provide their contact information.